wondrousWebWorks/burgersaurus-rex/README.md

 Ensure that the following is installed on your machine. **This is a must!**:

+*Please click the links below for documentation on how to set up the following requirements and retrieve the necessary environment variables.*

 - [Python 3](https://www.python.org/downloads/) as the site's backend is written in Python
 - [PIP](https://pip.pypa.io/en/stable/installing/) for installing Python packages
 - [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) for version control